Asana died in the yard in three weeks: your workover program is not a kanban card

 How to choose a developer in Bakersfield

 Make candidates model your hardest dependency in the first meeting: a stage blocked by a permit, a rig, and weather at once.
 Builders who reach for a generic task object will build you a prettier Asana.
 Verify offline field capture on a device, demand stage-gate templating, and require the cost integration path be named, which system, which API, in the proposal.
 Insist adoption metrics appear in the contract: field update time under a minute, weekly active crew leads.
-Scope the borders: dispatch-day scheduling belongs to field service management software, equipment reservations to booking and scheduling software, and cross-program reporting to business intelligence dashboards.
+Scope the borders: dispatch-day scheduling belongs to field service management software, equipment reservations to booking and scheduling software, and cross-program reporting to business intelligence (BI) dashboards.

 - Dependencies reflect reality, permits, iron, crews, weather, so the critical path is visible before it slips